12 April 2023

 Some international bus and coach services are exempt from the rules on the supply of services but are covered by a specific scheme of consumer rights.

-BEIS has produced more detailed guidance to help businesses understand the implications of the Act: Consumer Rights Act: Services - Guidance for Business.
+The Department for Business, Innovation and Skills (another predecessor of the Department for Business and Trade) produced detailed guidance to help businesses understand the implications of the Act: Consumer Rights Act: Services - Guidance for Business.

 - Torts (Interference with Goods) Act 1977